IMPACT REPORT

 BACK TO TOP

 Every day, we hear heartfelt stories from individuals who fondly recall playing in these woods as children.
-We aim to preserve this experience for generations to come, so your children can one day share the same joy with their grandchildren.
+We aim to preserve this experience for generations to come.
+By including the Wesselman Woods Old-Growth Legacy Fund in your planned giving, leaving a lasting impact.

 Old-Growth Legacy Champions are those who have generously left a gift to Wesselman Woods and Howell Wetlands, ensuring future generations can continue to appreciate and admire these unique natural wonders.